 Here are some tips to make your trips memorable, enjoyable, and successful.

-- Everest Base Camp treks are highly recommended by TripAdvisor, Lonely Planet, and many other travel blogs, and forums.
+Everest Base Camp trek is highly recommended by TripAdvisor, Lonely Planet, and many other travel blogs, and forums.
 Thousands of trekkers have posted pictures, written books, as well as reviews on their personal blogs.
 You can also find them giving reviews on different social media platforms like Facebook, Instagram, Google +, Pinterest, Stumbleupon, Getyourguide and many others...

 How much does the Everest Base Camp trek cost?

-- The standard rate for Everest Base Camp tours is USD$1,295 + per person.
+The standard rate for Everest Base Camp tours is USD$1,395 + per person.

 But if there are groups of more than 5-6 persons then the price will be anything between USD$900 to $1000 per person.

-The 15 - 16 day Everest Base Camp trek which costs the standard fare (USD$1,295) generally covers the following charges and costs:
+The 15 - 16 day Everest Base Camp trek standard cost is (USD$1,500) generally covers the following charges and costs:

 Kindly take note.
 The standard price does NOT include the following: Personal travel insurance